LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       # How to use

       Classes are used throughout, so your markup can be super flexible.
-Use `<ul>`s like above, or roll your own with say a `<nav>` element.
+Use `<ul>`'s like above, or roll your own with say a `<nav>` element.
 Because the `.nav` uses `display: flex`, the nav links behave the same as nav items would, but without the extra markup.

       The nav has not been altered in any way that affects implementation or semantics, please see [Bootstrap nav](https://getbootstrap.com/docs/4.0/components/navs/#javascript-behavior).